-Prospective students wishing to apply to graduate degree programs in the School of Accelerated Degree Programs should visit the Office of Evening and Graduate Admissions at the Welcome Center on the Lindenwood-St. Charles campus, the Office of Evening and Graduate Admissions in the Alan J. Dixon Center on the Lindenwood-Belleville campus, one of our regional extension locations, or online at www.lindenwood.edu/admissions (select Evening and Graduate Admissions).
-When the application and application fee are received, an admissions counselor will contact the applicant to answer any questions and assist in the admissions process.
+Prospective students wishing to apply to graduate degree programs in the School of Accelerated Degree Programs should visit the Office University Admissions at the Spellmann Center on the Lindenwood-St. Charles campus, one of our regional extension locations, or online at www.lindenwood.edu/admissions.
+When the application is received, an admissions counselor will contact the applicant to answer any questions and assist in the admissions process.
 Once all documents are obtained, the counselor will submit them for review by the program director who will contact the student to schedule an interview.